-For employees of the Bargaining Unit, if the Union loses exclusive recognition for the Bargaining Unit, or if this Agreement is suspended or terminated by appropriate authority.
+For employees of the Bargaining Unit, if the Union loses exclusive recognition for the Bargaining Unit, or if this Agreement is suspended or terminated by appropriate authority, the dues allotment will be terminated.
 The termination will be effective the beginning of the first pay period following the effective date of the loss of recognition, termination or suspension of this Agreement.